-30 In the second step, only those studies deemed directly or partially applicable are further

-31 assessed for limitations (i.e. the methodological quality, Table 5).
+In the second step, only those studies deemed directly or partially applicable are further assessed for limitations (i.e. the methodological quality, Table 5).

-32 Table 5: Methodological quality
+Table 5: Methodological quality

-Minor limitations Meets all quality criteria, or fails to meet one or more quality criteria but this is unlikely to change the conclusions about cost effectiveness Potentially serious limitations Fails to meet one or more quality criteria and this could change the conclusions about cost effectiveness Very serious limitations Fails to meet one or more quality criteria and this is highly likely to change the conclusions about cost effectiveness.
+Minor limitations Meets all quality criteria, or fails to meet one or more quality criteria but this is unlikely to change the conclusions about cost effectiveness Potentially serious limitations Fails to meet one or more quality criteria and this could change the conclusions about cost effectiveness

+Very serious limitations Fails to meet one or more quality criteria and this is highly likely to change the conclusions about cost effectiveness.
 Such studies should usually be excluded from further consideration

-1 Where relevant, a summary of the main findings from the systematic search, review and

-2 appraisal of economic evidence is presented in an economic evidence profile alongside the 3 clinical evidence.
+Where relevant, a summary of the main findings from the systematic search, review and appraisal of economic evidence is presented in an economic evidence profile alongside the clinical evidence.

-4 If high-quality published economic evidence relevant to current NHS practice was identified

-5 through the search, the existing literature was reviewed and appraised as described above.

-6 However, it is often the case that published economic studies may not be directly relevant to

-7 the specific clinical question as defined in the guideline or may not be comprehensive or

-8 conclusive enough to inform UK practice.
-In such cases, for priority topics, consideration was

-9 given to undertaking a new economic analysis as part of this guideline.
+If high-quality published economic evidence relevant to current NHS practice was identified through the search, the existing literature was reviewed and appraised as described above.
+However, it is often the case that published economic studies may not be directly relevant to the specific clinical question as defined in the guideline or may not be comprehensive or conclusive enough to inform UK practice.
+In such cases, for priority topics, consideration was given to undertaking a new economic analysis as part of this guideline.

-10 Economic modelling
+Economic modelling

-11 Once the need for a new economic analysis for high priority topics had been agreed by the the GDG subgroup was consulted during the construction and interpretation of the analysis

-12 GDG, the health economist investigated the feasibility of developing an economic model.
-In

-13 the development of the analysis, the following general principles were adhered to:
+Once the need for a new economic analysis for high priority topics had been agreed by the GDG, the health economist investigated the feasibility of developing an economic model.
+In the development of the analysis, the following general principles were adhered to:

-16 • the analysis was based on the best available clinical evidence from the systematic review

-- 17 assumptions were reported fully and transparently - 18 uncertainty was explored through sensitivity analysis - 19 costs were calculated from a health services perspective - 20 outcomes were reported in terms of quality-adjusted life years
+- the GDG subgroup was consulted during the construction and interpretation of the analysis - the analysis was based on the best available clinical evidence from the systematic review - assumptions were reported fully and transparently - uncertainty was explored through sensitivity analysis - costs were calculated from a health services perspective - outcomes were reported in terms of quality-adjusted life years

-21 Linking to NICE technology appraisals
+Linking to NICE technology appraisals

-22 There are several published technology appraisals (TAs) which are relevant to this guideline

-23 (TA268, 269, 319 and 321 - see www.nice.org.uk/TA/published).
-In line with NICE

-24 methodology, the recommendations from these TAs have either been cross referenced

-25 (TA319 and 321) or incorporated (TA268 and 269).
+There are several published technology appraisals (TAs) which are relevant to this guideline (TA268, 269, 319 and 321 - see www.nice.org.uk/TA/published).
+In line with NICE methodology, the recommendations from these TAs have either been cross-referenced (TA319, 321 and 268) or incorporated (TA269).
+(See Developing NICE guidelines: the manual).

-26 Agreeing the recommendations
+Agreeing the recommendations

-27 For each clinical question the GDG were presented with a summary of the clinical evidence,

-28 and, where appropriate, economic evidence, derived from the studies reviewed and

-29 appraised.
-From this information the GDG were able to derive the guideline

-30 recommendations.
-The link between the evidence and the view of the GDG in making each

-31 recommendation is made explicitly in the accompanying LETR statement (see below).
+For each clinical question the GDG were presented with a summary of the clinical evidence, and, where appropriate, economic evidence, derived from the studies reviewed and appraised.
+From this information the GDG were able to derive the guideline recommendations.
+The link between the evidence and the view of the GDG in making each recommendation is made explicitly in the accompanying LETR statement (see below).

-32 Wording of the recommendations
+Wording of the recommendations